 Over the years, I’ve observed that there are numerous opinions and methodologies when it comes to the topic of “spiritual warfare.”

-I’ve observed that every time you breach this topic with Christians, everyone thinks that they have the right answer and everyone else is either blind or misinformed.
+I’ve observed that every time you broach this topic with Christians, everyone thinks that they have the right answer and everyone else is either blind or misinformed.

 This is especially true if the spiritual warrior has experienced something spiritual occurring in a certain way; then, instead of just being an experience, it’s firmly established in his or her mind as a spiritual law, and that’s the end of the argument, as far as they are concerned.